digeler/GOCMD/usage.md

   Gocollector v1.0
+  !!!!!
+Please run the tool only from cloudshell http://shell.azure.com

   This tool was created to collect logs from inside aks nodes.  how it works :  it uses the az vm run-command  here are the steps :  - First it will create storage account at the same RG as your AKS MC_  - Mount the share on the vm so we can move the logs there  -It will start to collect the logs from each node   -Logs collected : journalctl -u kube* and cluster provision log.  -All the logs will be in the storage account.  -You Can then download the logs and share with css.